grumson/TaapiLibrary/README.md

 ## Support

+Use this link to register on [Taapi.io](https://taapi.io/?ref=13693) and you will support me with a small commission.

 If you like this project and you want to support it, you can donate to the following addresses:

 **Network BSC BNB smart chain (BEP20)** : 0xd8c509ed7d8f96847618d926e2b831d804e02ece